 - Apply a sealing cap or water-proof tape to prevent dust or water from entering the tubes before they are used. - (2) Be sure to apply refrigerant lubricant to the matching surfaces of the flare and union before connecting them together.
 This is effective for reducing gas leaks.
 (Fig. 7-4) - (3) For proper connection, align the union tube and flare tube straight with each other, then screw in the flare nut lightly at first to obtain a smooth match.
-(Fig. 7-5) - Adjust the shape of the liquid tube using a tube bender at the installation site and connect it to the liquid tubing side valve using a flare.
+(Fig. 7-5) - Adjust the shape of the narrow tube (liquid tube) using a tube bender at the installation site and connect it to the narrow tubing side (liquid tubing side) valve using a flare.